Just down the road from Jim Thorpe, the town of Lehighton offers outdoor adventure, restaurants, shops and more.

 Make a stop along Route 209 to stroll through Lehighton's downtown district!
 From board games to antiques, you'll find plenty to fill an afternoon of shopping.
 Browse the eclectic goods at Within Harmony, or sign up for their holistic wellness services.
 Perfect for a rainy day with the kids, Country Junction - World's Largest General Store offers goods of all sorts as well as a petting zoo and ice cream parlor.
 Don't forget to check out their year-round calendar of family-friendly events!
 Learn more about shopping in the surrounding area.

 Dining & Spirits

 Dining & Spirits:

 Ready to eat?
 Sample Lehighton restaurants like the Bonnie & Clyde Pub and Grill, serving up delicious dishes in a vintage 1930s atmosphere.
-Grab a drink at Pocono Beverage Trail locations like Insurrection Distillery, Wine & More on 1st or Cave Brewing Company - Tasting Room.
+Grab a drink at Pocono Beverage Trail locations like Wine & More on 1st.
 Planning a wedding, group gathering or meeting?
 Get in touch with Ateira's on First Catering and Events.